10 Habits of Highly Efficient Social Media Power Users

-> 5. Never actively search for content you could share on social media, submit stuff that you read and like anyway.
+5. Never actively search for content you could share on social media, share things that you read and like anyway.

-6. Share things that are popular on one platform to another if you think it might be suitable for this audience as well.
+6. Share things that are popular on one platform to another when you think it might be suitable for this audience as well.

-For instance Inbound.org is less important for referral traffic but very good for my reputation.
-Also Google+ is negligible for traffic but I established many relationships there with my peers.
+For instance LinkedIn may be less important for referral traffic but very good for my reputation.

-8. In case you want to get traffic via social media use them like Domino: for instance in the best case I just need to share a story on LinkedIn in order to get it tweeted by others
+8. To get traffic via social media use them like Domino: for instance in the best case I just need to share a story on LinkedIn in order to get it tweeted by others

-9. Do not submit your own stories at social media communities unless they really condone it and you are a well known and/or respected community member there.
+9. Do not push your own content at social media communities unless they really condone it and you are a well known and/or respected community member there.

 10. Do share content of your favorite bloggers and peers.
 Link them in your blog posts and befriend them where it does make sense.

-For instance befriending people on Twitter or Google+ does only make sense in case you want their content served in your personal stream.
+For instance befriending people on Twitter or LinkedIn does only make sense in case you want their content served in your personal stream.

 When you develop these 10 habits you will get quite popular on social media just after using them for a while.